James Magee (artist): Artistic career

-Although he engages in many artistic disciplines, including performance and writing, Mr. Magee avoids calling himself an artist.
-He has, however, been intimately involved in the artistic activity of his dear friend, the painter Annabel Livermore, who various writers have described as his alter ego, a relationship referred to by The New York Times as "a tough act to follow."
+Although he engaged in many artistic disciplines, including performance and writing, Mr. Magee avoided calling himself an artist.
+He was, however, intimately involved in the artistic activity of his dear friend, the painter Annabel Livermore, whom various writers have described as his alter ego, a relationship referred to by The New York Times as "a tough act to follow."
+In fact, James Magee and Annabel Livermore were the same person, even though Magee would refer to Livermore in the third person.

 According to Kerry Doyle, director of the Rubin Center at the University of Texas at El Paso, in "Letters to Goya", Ms. Livermore, a retired librarian from the Midwest, "took up painting later in her life to great success and whose work has been exhibited in museums across the United States and collected by both individuals and institutions."

-Magee is also a published poet and a noted performer of his poetry, which often serves as "Titles" to specific works of sculpture, including artwork at The Hill.
+Magee was also a published poet and a noted performer of his poetry, which often serves as "Titles" to specific works of sculpture, including artwork at The Hill.
 Some of these titles run as long as sixty lines and serve function of both poems and performances.
-These titles have been created over the decades, and have been, according to Kerry Doyle, "read aloud/performed by the artist as a complementary practice, again finding their home in a middle place, something between spoken word poetry and performance art".
+These titles were created over the decades, and were, according to Kerry Doyle, "read aloud/performed by the artist as a complementary practice, again finding their home in a middle place, something between spoken word poetry and performance art".
 He has performed his poetry in various venues such as the Crowley Theatre in Marfa, 14 Pews in Houston, Yale University, and The Poetry Project at Saint Mark's Church in-the-Bowery in New York City.